gdcc/pyDataverse/src/pyDataverse/docs/source/reference.rst

 Models Interface
 -----------------------------

-All the metadata models for the Dataverses data-types `Dataverse`, `Dataset` and `Datafile` can be controlled by this module.
-This includes the import, manipulation and export.
+Use all metadata models of the Dataverse data-types (`Dataverse`, `Dataset` and `Datafile`).
+This includes import, export and manipulation.

 .. automodule:: pyDataverse.models
   :inherited-members: